×

 If you have not spent a lot of time in Lake Como, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Lake Como, depends on several factors, including your financial situation, long-term plans, and personal preferences.
 If you plan to stay in the area for an extended period and have the financial means, buying a home can be a good investment, as Lake Como is a popular tourist destination with high demand for vacation rentals.
 Owning a property also allows you to customize your living space and potentially benefit from appreciation in property value over time.
 On the other hand, if you are unsure about your long-term plans or prefer not to commit to a large financial investment, renting a home in Lake Como may be a better option.
 Renting allows for more flexibility, as you can easily move if your circumstances change or if you decide to explore a different part of Italy.
 Additionally, renting a home means you won't have to worry about property maintenance, taxes, and other responsibilities that come with homeownership.
 Ultimately, the choice between buying and renting a home in Lake Como depends on your individual needs and preferences.
-It's essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," explained one expat living in Lake Como, Italy.
+It's essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," remarked one expat who made the move to Lake Como.

 What should I pack when moving to Lake Como?